signorettif/ct-take-home-signoretti/README.md

 - **Improve website's responsiveness**: In a production environment, I would make sure Items resize properly when dealing with mobile phone and I would have hidden the filters sidebar away
 - **E2E tests**: In a production environment, I would set up E2E using cypress to make sure buttons, filters, sorts, etc behave as expected
+- **Icons**: Icons have been choosen at random from the available set in `chakra-ui/icons`, but are not representative of the displayed information

 TODO: